shadowsocks/shadowsocks-org/src/content/en/download/02-servers.md

 #### Setting up

 You need a Perl interpreter to execute Perl program.
-Any Unix like system , including Linux and Mac OS X, has Perl pre-installed.
-Windows does not have Perl installed by default, you need to install Strawberry Perl.The source code is available on CPAN and github.
+Any Unix-like system, including Linux and Mac OS X, has Perl pre-installed.
+Windows does not have Perl installed by default, so you need to install Strawberry Perl.
+The source code is available on CPAN and github.
 Download from CPAN https://metacpan.org/release/Net-Shadowsocks or download from github https://github.com/zhou0/shadowsocks-perl

 #### Installing

-On Unix like systems,either
+On Unix-like systems, either

  ```bash
 $ perl Build.PL